r3c4ll/docker-tests/README.md

 ## Preparing the self-hosted Github Action Server

-Go to https://github.com/r3c4ll/docker-tests/settings/actions/runners/new and follow the instructions.
+Go to https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners and follow the instructions.

-Basically:
+Basically (we can put this in a shell script):

     # Downloading and configuring the runner software
     mkdir actions-runner && cd actions-runner